eth-ait/hci-project-group-11/README.md

 ![](img/interface2/Folie7.png)

-In addition, we wanted to implement a social feature where the mood state of multiple present people are taken into account to create and/or adjust a playlist that is currently played.
+In addition, we wanted to implement a social feature.
+We envisioned a platform where the mood state of multiple present people could be taken into account to create and/or adjust a playlist that is currently being played.
 By extending Teufel's Raumfeld music app and the current mood of the user, the user can perform a gesture with his phone towards a Teufel speaker which then takes the user's mood into account.
 The Raumfeld app will be able to combined data from all the connected user's preferences, analyze signals from the ambient environment, and generate a music playlist that matches the general mood of the room.

 ![](img/social_feature.png)

 ## Evaluating our Social Music Idea

-We conducted two complementary but separate user studies to evaluate the effectiveness of our user-interface ideas in helping music listeners to achieve their goals of finding the right music for them.
+We conducted two complementary, but separate user studies to evaluate the effectiveness of our user-interface ideas.
+We wanted to help various types music listeners find the right type of music for them.

 ### First User Study

-We first wanted to find out what attributes best identify a user's mood and how best assign those factors to a given song.
+First we wanted to find out what attributes best identify a user's mood and how best assign those factors to a given song.
 We found that Spotify's public API for music tracks already provide automatically generated values for some attributes, and so we wanted to see how those stacked against user perceptions.

 To do so, we set up a survey that first asks the user to select factors which the user associates most with mood.
 We hoped that this would helped us select the attributes we would use in the user interface.